Innovation in Higher Education: building a better future?

 Coffee and Informal Discussion

-Welcome, Introduction, Framing the Day - Bill Dutton, Brian Loader and Sarah Porter
+Digital Academe: Questions Framing the Day – Bill Dutton, OII, and Brian Loader, University of York, and iCS

 The role of new technologies in higher education is among the most fragmented and contentious areas of communication research.
 Work in this area reflects both professional and scholarly activity, alongside strong commercial and political interests.
 The overlaps and tensions between these varied activities necessarily reflect the different priorities and goals of a wide range of actors and stakeholders.
 However, it is rare for these different groups to fully engage with each other.
 In this one-day session we hope to bring together academics and practitioners from all sides to critically consider innovations in higher education in ways that advance theory and practice.